Codiekitty.com

 I should clarify I am not suggesting that, if true, Fox got the idea from Yu Yevon and Sin - although I find it hard to believe he's not aware of Final Fantasy X - I'm just using them to illustrate the theory.
 But it would be interesting if he did because like Deltarune, Animal Man, Berserk, and to some extent Link's Awakening, Final Fantasy X is story where dreams are strongly connected to water.
 In fact, when the party finds the mass of Fayth in Mt.
 Gagazet that Yu Yevon is using to maintain the Dream Zanarkand and Sin, there's a giant pillar of water shooting up into the sky.

 Also worth mentioning, Yu Yevon is technically the final boss of Final Fantasy X but because your characters have permanent auto-life you can't lose to him or the Aeon Battle outside of petrifying your own characters (which, now that I think about it, is like the Asriel battle in Undertale), so most people consider Braska's Final Aeon the game's true final boss.
+Another example of this would how the Ouroboros is technically the final boss of Xenogears, but you have to be trying to lose to her so most people consider Deus the true final boss.
 Maybe the Knight is the "final boss" of Deltarune in the same sense, in that they're the final challenge, but after dealing with whoever Fox is currently using as the Knight (perhaps the vessel we create in Chapter 1), we confront Fox himself.

 And maybe it's just the "spiky horned brute" motif, but the middle Titan kinda looks like Braska's Final Aeon, especially if you read Jecht's face as an eye.